(445) 265-0878 / (484) 725-1067

 Caroline N. Konneh

 I worked very hard while attending AGM Elementary and Junior High School in Monrovia, Liberia.
-I participated in Track and Field, running 100 meters.
-I was awarded a scholarship to complete my high school education at Wells Hairston High School in Monrovia.
+I fully participated in Track and Field, running 100 meters.
+Through that participation, I was awarded a scholarship to complete my high school education at Wells Hairston High school in Monrovia, Liberia.

-When the Liberian bloody civil war started, we had to leave the country for neighboring Guinea.
-While in Guinea, I was fortunate to get a job with the Regional Women Group, earning $ 100 monthly.
-My mother, my younger sister and her daughter lived with me in a one bed room apartment.
-I was working at the Refugee Camp.
-My monthly rent payment was $25 and the balance $ 75 covered the rest of the expenses.
+When the Liberian Bloody Civil War started, we were forced to leave the country to settle in a neighboring country of Guinea, West Africa.
+While in Guinea, I was fortunate to be hired by a Non-Profit Organization called Regional Women’s Group.
+My monthly pay was $100.
+During that time, my mother, my younger sister and her daughter lived with me in a one bedroom apartment.
+The rent was $25.
+The balance of $75 covered the rest of the monthly expenses.